agoransson/mqtt4android/README.md

 mqtt.subscribe(topics[], qoss[]);
 ```

-# Publish to topic
+## Publish to topic
-There are multiple ways of publishing to an MQTT topic, the simplest
+There are multiple ways of publishing to an MQTT topic.
 ```java
 // Publish a String message
 mqtt.publish("mytopic", "my message");